Afghan earthquakes: India delivers 21 tonnes of relief materials

 To make matters worse, another 5.2-magnitude earthquake struck eastern Afghanistan on Tuesday.

-External Affairs Minister S Jaishankar posted on X, “Indian earthquake assistance reaches Kabul by air.
+External Affairs Minister posted on X, “Indian earthquake assistance reaches Kabul by air.
 21 tonnes of relief materials including blankets, tents, hygiene kits, water storage tanks, generators, kitchen utensils, portable water purifiers, sleeping bags, essential medicines, wheelchairs, hand sanitizers, water purification tablets, ORS solutions and medical consumables were airlifted today.
 India will continue to monitor the ground situation and send more humanitarian aid over the coming days.”

 India’s timely support at this grave juncture has won millions of hearts with Afghans expressing their gratitude on the social media.